Schur $Q$-functions and the Capelli eigenvalue problem for the Lie superalgebra $\mathfrak q(n)$: Abstract

 \section{Abstract}

 Let $\ger l\defi \ger q(n)\times\ger q(n)$, where $\ger q(n)$ denotes the queer Lie superalgebra.
 The associative superalgebra $V$ of type $Q(n)$ has a left and right action of $\ger q(n)$, and hence is equipped with a canonical $\ger l$-module structure.
 We consider a distinguished basis $\{D_\lambda\}$ of the algebra of $\ger l$-invariant super-polynomial differential operators on $V$, which is indexed by strict partitions of length at most $n$.
 We show that the spectrum of the operator $D_\lambda$, when it acts on the algebra $\mathscr P(V)$ of super-polynomials on $V$, is given by the factorial Schur $Q$-functions of Okounkov and Ivanov.
-This constitutes a refinement and a new proof of a result of Nazarov, who computed the top-degree homogeneous part of the Harish-Chandra image of $D_\lambda$.
-As a further application, we show that the radial projections of the spherical super-polynomials (corresponding to the diagonal symmetric pair $(\ger l,\ger m)$, where $\ger m\defi\ger q(n)$) of irreducible $\ger l$-submodules of $\mathscr P(V)$ are the classical Schur $Q$-functions.
+As an application, we show that the radial projections of the spherical super-polynomials (corresponding to the diagonal symmetric pair $(\ger l,\ger m)$, where $\ger m\defi\ger q(n)$) of irreducible $\ger l$-submodules of $\mathscr P(V)$ are the classical Schur $Q$-functions.
+As a further application, we compute the Harish-Chandra images of the Nazarov basis $\{C_\lambda\}$ of the centre of $\ger U(\ger q(n))$.